LamaliaNetwork/LamaliaWiki/src/pages/rules.md

 ### 6.2 Advertising

+#### 6.2.1 External Advertising

 The following forms of advertising are not allowed:
 - Promotion of other Minecraft servers
 - Links to external websites (unless directly relevant to an ongoing discussion and approved by staff)
 - Unsolicited promotion of personal social media or streaming channels

+#### 6.2.2 In-Game Advertising

+- Players may advertise their shops, services, or events within the server's designated channels (#marketplace, or in-game chat).
+- Player may not spam advertisements or use deceptive tactics to attract attention.
+- Player may not advertise in public marketplaces or channels that are not designated for such purposes. such as player market.

 ### 6.3 Appropriate Topics